Code of Conduct

 How to Contact the Finance, Risk Management and Audit Committee

-Audits; Investigations; Disciplinary Action
+Investigations; Disciplinary Action

-Insperity will conduct periodic audits of compliance with this Code.
-Allegations of potential wrongdoing will be investigated by the proper corporate official and, upon the advice of the General Counsel, will be reported to the Board of Directors (or the Finance, Risk Management and Audit Committee) and to the relevant authorities.
-All employees are required to cooperate fully with any internal or external investigation.
-Employees must also maintain the confidentiality of any investigation and related documentation, unless specifically authorized by the General Counsel to disclose such information.
+Allegations of potential wrongdoing will be investigated by the proper corporate official and, upon the advice of the General Counsel, will be reported to our Board of Directors (or the Finance, Risk Management and Audit Committee of our Board of Directors) and if appropriate, to the relevant authorities.
+Each of us is required to cooperate fully with any internal or external investigation.
+You must also maintain the confidentiality of any investigation conducted by us.

 Where to Turn for Advice